Learning is the Only Thing that Counts and Time Must Be a Variable Resource

 • participate in their own governance as members of what we hope will still be a participatory democracy.

-This level of citizenship requires that each of us have a sufficient understanding of the universe in which we live and the people with whom we share it to be able to make thoughtful choices with respect to policies regarding the cogent issues of our time.
+This level of citizenship requires that each of us have a sufficient understanding of the universe in which we live and the people with whom we share it to be able to make thoughtful choices with respect to policies that address the cogent issues of our time.

-If those of you who are reading this blog post want better outcomes for your students/children, you are encouraged to join me in finding struggling elementary schools in which my model can be put to the test in at least their kindergarten classrooms and then follow them all the way through the fifth grade.
+If those of you who are reading this blog post want better outcomes for your students, you are encouraged to join me in finding struggling elementary schools in which my model can be put to the test in at least their kindergarten classrooms, although K-1 or K-2 classrooms would be better, and then follow them all the way through the fifth grade.
+Think of this as using an education equivalent of clinical research such as that used in medical or other research.
+We must verify that this model works as promised.

 My education model, which is offered for free, does not require school districts to make any changes that will require approval from their state agencies, nor does it provide a quick solution.
 Since it has taken us many decades and even centuries to get us to where we are today, thirteen years does not seem an unreasonable amount of time to begin guiding our children and our nation back on course.
+We expect to see the benefit of transformational change by the end of a student’s second semester.
+When students sit for spring exams in the second semester of their fourth year (what we now think of as the third grade), we will have formal documentation of the effectiveness of our new model.

 Although the model will be made available to public, charter, and faith-based schools, we believe community public schools should be our priority.

-They are, after all, the only schools to which all students can be assured access.
+Community public schools are, after all, the only schools to which all students can be assured access.

 We must always remember, it’s all about the kids!